ssecodecracker/React-App/README.md

-`This app is created using Create-React-App hence webpack specific configurations are not allowed to be overridden.
+`This app is created using Create-React-App hence webpack specific configurations are not allowed to be overridden.'
-In production build, app is bundled and minifed using webpack.'
+'In production build, app is bundled and minifed using webpack.'

 ### `npm install`